r0075h3ll/DevSecOps/Source-Composition-Analysis/README.md

 As shift-left suggests the integration of security into developer workflows, so, let's see how we can implement SCA in Gitlab CI pipelines.

 Steps:
+1. Include `'org.cyclonedx.bom'` plugin in the build script (`build.gradle`)
-1. Specify plugin configurations in `sca.gradle`
+2. Specify plugin configurations in `sca.gradle`
-2. Include `SBOM.gitlab-ci.yml` in the CI config of a repository
+3. Include `SBOM.gitlab-ci.yml` in the CI config of a repository

 Futhermore, the jobs can be configured to run on
-- Push, MRs, etc. i.e. events
+- events
 - schedules